vpro/motu/resources/bios/Joanna_Aizenberg.md

-Joanna Aizenberg (chemist, USA) - Playing with matter gives insights to new and clever materials
+Playing with matter creating new, clever and highly adaptable materials